Beed: 1600 to 1858

 Maratha ruler of Gwalior, Mahadji Scindia (1761–94) was missing after a severe injury and defeat in the third war of Panipat in 1761.
 His wife, who is said to be from Beed, went to a Muslim Sufi of Beed Mansur Shah and told him to prey for the return of Mahadji.
 When Mahadji returned to Gwalior, he called the Sufi to Gwalior but he refused and sent his son Habib Shah instead.
 Mahadji remained thankful to Mansur Shah for all his life.
 His tomb is in eastern Beed which was built by Scindias.

 Reign of sixth Nizam Mir Mahbub Ali Khan (1869–1911) proved eventful in the history of Beed.
 Rebels, great famine and floods happened in his reign.
 Jagirdars were replaced by collectors (Awwal Taluqdars) in his father's reign and Jivanji Ratanji came as the first collector of Beed in 1865.
 Districts were created and Beed district was formally settled in 1883.
 He constructed one habitation and market Mahbub Gunj (now Hiralal Chowk) on the eastern bank of Bensura, remains of that can still be seen.
 After a very scarce rainfall in three successive years 1897–99, great famine occurred in Beed in 1900.
 Thousands of cattle and Hundreds of humans died of starvation and thousands migrated to the neighbouring parts of the country.
 The census in 1901 reported remarkable decrease of 150,464 in the population of Beed district.
 Mir Osman Ali Khan (1911–48) came after death of Mahbub Ali Khan as seventh and the last Nizam of Hyderabad State.
 His period was full of reforms in the government system, education and healthcare.
 Kotwalis, Police Stations, Schools, Hospitals and Dispensaries were built during his period.
 He established big libraries with the high schools in the state.

 Nizams were allies of the British Empire in India.
 During the countrywide movement for independence, in 19th and 20th centuries they tried to suppress the feelings of nationalism which were spreading due to nationwide efforts of the freedom fighters.
 Nationalists in the state of Hyderabad did not like Nizam's friendship with the British Empire.
 Beed was the place in Marathwada region where freedom struggle first started in 1818.

-In 1818 during the rule of Nizam Sikandar Jah (1803–29) first rebel broke out in Beed under the leadership of Dharmaji Pratap Rao.
+In 1818 during the rule of Nizam Sikandar Jah (1803–29) first rebel broke out in Beed under the leadership of Dharmaji 'Pratap Rao' Garje along with the Peshwa Bajirao II.
 Nizam sent the Risala of Navab Murtaza Yar Jang under the command of British Lieutenant John Sutherland.
 The rebel leader and his brother were captured and a long run rebellion movement in Beed came to an end.